ixy-languages/ixy-ci/README.md

 # ixy-ci

 A CI service to test the [ixy userspace network driver](https://github.com/emmericp/ixy) and its [derivatives](https://github.com/ixy-languages).
-The basic idea is spawn three independent VMs which take on the following roles:
+The basic idea is to spawn three independent VMs which take on the following roles:

 - `pktgen` pushes network packets (with sequence numbers) into network 1